- 1 The Textile Belt and Gastonia

 Pierce and Pearl Rudisill’s birth in the late 1880s coincided with the cotton mill boom in Gaston County.

-William Pierce Rudisill was born in “up about Rutherfordton,” my mother recalled, in 1885.
+William Pierce Rudisill was born “up about Rutherfordton” in 1885, my mother recalled.
 His father John Ivery Rudesill (b.
-1859; spellings varied) was a farmer, as his father Soloman (b. ca. 1827) had been before him.
-Since in the 1900 census, his older brothers are listed as doing “farm work,” that seems probable for Pierce as well.
+1859; spellings varied) was a farmer, as John’s father Soloman (b. ca. 1827) had been before him.
+Since in the 1900 census Pierce’s older brothers are listed as doing “farm work,” that seems probable for Pierce as well.
 My mother recalled that “they all worked on the farm, and did odd jobs around.”

 Pierce is also listed in this same directory as living (probably boarding with Mrs. Sara Singleton) at 313 N. Rhyne Street with his (new, it seems likely) wife Pearl and working at Modena Cotton Mills (opened 1893).
 In the Gastonia Gazette‘s 1897 list, it was a moderate-sized mill with about 4,000 spindles, 200 looms, and 125 employees.

-The 1918-19 Gastonia city directory lists no Rudisills (by any spelling) at all.
-The 1921-22 volume (the next one available) includes Pierce’s father John and brother Furman, living at 102 N. Chestnut Street.
-John was working at Avon Cotton Mill and Furman was a chauffeur.
-Pierce himself was not listed.
+The 1918-19 Gastonia city directory lists no Rudisills (by any spelling) at all, and although a few members of the extended Rudisill family appear in the 1921-22 volume (the next one available), Pierce himself was not listed.

 The 1920 census is more helpful.
 It shows Pierce and Pearl [Rudisele] renting a house at 616 East Franklin Avenue in Gastonia’s 7th ward mill district.
 Pierce was working at a

 But cross-referencing census sheets with city directories can carry us only so far.
-A hole (1914-1919) remains in the Pierce and Pearl record.
 For some details about part of this period, we turn to two other sources: a fragmentary baby book Pearl kept for her daughter, and two interviews I did with the daughter (my mother) nearly seventy years later.

 Accounting for the Gap Years: An “Informally” Adopted Daughter